 Rusty James (always the two names, like a brand) is, of course, from the wrong side of the tracks in the industrial grit of a Tulsa that time left behind and this culture of bars and boozer and packs of kids who imagine themselves as real gangs is steeped in its own mythology, or rather Rusty is steeped in the mythology that no one else seems to revere.
 He’s fooled himself into thinking that everyone wants that as well and imagines himself the leader of a new gang that brings back the chivalry and loyalty of the street gang fantasy.
 When The Motorcycle Boy returns from a months-long exile, those dreams are kicked back into high gear.
 He’s not dumb but then again he’s not that smart—he’s certainly not self-aware and he’s at sea when his father and brother bat around literary allusions and talk of classic myth and legend—and he’s trapped in his delusions.

 Rumble Fish covers a couple of days in the life, or maybe a couple of weeks.
-Time isn’t that easy to track but it dominates their lives, from the clocks marking time in practically every scene to the heartbeat of ticking clocks that creep into the soundtrack to the Rusty James and Motorcycle Boy in front of a giant clock face with no hands—from time running out to out of time.
+Time isn’t that easy to track but it dominates their lives, from the clocks marking time in practically every scene to the heartbeat of ticking clocks that creep into the soundtrack to the memorable image of Rusty James and Motorcycle Boy in front of a giant clock face with no hands—from time running out to out of time.
 Time drags in school as Rusty James dreams of his good girl gone bad in lingerie fantasies and then it rushes forward as time-lapse shadows slide across buildings and clouds blow across the sky as days flow into nights.
 The soundtrack is spare and exaggerated, the aural component of the expressionist noir canvas, and the magnificent percussive soundtrack by Stewart Copeland picks up the ticking clock motif with its clacking rhythms.